André Breton: From Dada to Surrealism

 However, visiting Mexico provided the opportunity to meet Leon Trotsky.
 Breton and other surrealists traveled via a long boat ride from Patzcuaro to the town of Erongarícuaro.
 Diego Rivera and Frida Kahlo were among the visitors to the hidden community of intellectuals and artists.
-Together, Breton and Trotsky wrote the Manifesto for an Independent Revolutionary Art (published under the names of Breton and Diego Rivera) calling for "complete freedom of art", which was becoming increasingly difficult with the world situation of the time.
+Together, Breton and Trotsky wrote the Manifesto for an Independent Revolutionary Art (published under the names of Breton and Diego Rivera) calling for "complete freedom of art," which was becoming increasingly difficult with the world situation of the time.

 World War II and exile

 Breton was again in the medical corps of the French Army at the start of World War II.
 The Vichy government banned his writings as "the very negation of the national revolution" and Breton escaped, with the help of the American Varian Fry and Hiram "Harry" Bingham IV, to the United States and the Caribbean during 1941.
 He emigrated to New York City and lived there for a few years.
 In 1942, Breton organized a groundbreaking surrealist exhibition at Yale University.

 In 1942, Breton collaborated with artist Wifredo Lam on the publication of Breton's poem "Fata Morgana", which was illustrated by Lam.

 Breton got to know Martinican writers Suzanne Césaire and Aimé Césaire, and later composed the introduction to the 1947 edition of Aimé Césaire's Cahier d'un retour au pays natal.
 During his exile in New York City he met Elisa Bindhoff, the Chilean woman who became his third wife.

-In 1944, he and Elisa traveled to the Gaspé Peninsula in Québec, where he wrote Arcane 17, a book which expresses his fears of World War II, describes the marvels of the Percé Rock and the extreme northeastern part of North America, and celebrates his new romance with Elisa.
+In 1944, he and Elisa traveled to the Gaspé Peninsula in Québec, where he wrote Arcanum 17, a book which expresses his fears of World War II, describes the marvels of the Percé Rock and the extreme northeastern part of North America, and celebrates his new romance with Elisa.